 The fundamental challenge for the North's economy is to improve the economic interaction between the key economic assets and clusters of the North to improve the sharing of knowledge, supply chains, resources, and innovation to drive agglomeration benefits and productivity.
-Investment in digital technology and other complementary infrastructure, such as superfast broadband, will support the North's businesses to connect more widely and become more productive, as will improved physical connectivity of the North's towns, cities, and international gateways.
+Investment in digital technology and other complementary infrastructure, such as superfast broadband, will support the North's businesses to connect much wider and become more productive, as will improved physical connectivity of the North's towns, cities, and international gateways.
 This will support and create agglomeration economies centred on areas of commercial and industrial specialisation.

-Different areas of the North have distinct strengths, so the challenge is to understand and identify how transport investment can be used to support the strengths, or overcome the weaknesses, of a particular area.
+Different areas of the North have distinct strengths, so this challenge needs to be tackled through an understanding of how transport investment can be used to support the strengths, or overcome the weaknesses, of a particular area.

-Over 70% of the UK's population live in urban areas, one of the highest across Organisation for Economic Co-operation and Development (OECD) countries50.
-Towns and cities are hubs of activity, where highly skilled and knowledge intensive employment is predominantly concentrated, with 73% of the UK's knowledge intensive business jobs (KIBS), such as finance, law and accounting located in cities51.
+Over 70% of the UK's population live in urban areas, the highest across Organisation for Economic Co-operation and Development (OECD) countries.
+Towns and cities are hubs of activity, where highly skilled and knowledge intensive employment is predominantly concentrated, with over 71% of private knowledge intensive business services, such as the professional and financial services.